JalmarazMartn/VsCodeStepScripts/README.md

 With the command "JAM: Get installed extensions command info and save to JSON file" you can save in a json file all the commands from all installed extensions, trough a file dialog.

+### Command "JAM: Open a file dialog and write selection in document"

+This command will open a file dialog and write the selected file in document position.

+### Command "JAM: Open a folder dialog and write selection in document"

+This command will open a folder dialog and write the selected folder in document position.

 ## Requirements

 VsCode.